Non-diagonal Lindblad master equations in quantum reservoir engineering: Master equations in quantum reservoir engineering

 with $\omega_j$ the frequency of the $j$-th system mode.
 Further, $\b_k(t)= e^{i \H_{\mathrm{R}} t}\, \b_k\, e^{-i \H_{\mathrm{R}} t}$, such that the structure of $\b_k(t)$ will depend on the particular engineering of the reservoir.
 In the Born-Markov approximations, the evolution of the reduced system density matrix will be given by~\cite{Carmichael1999,Walls2007},

 where $\rho(t) = \Tr_{\R} [\rho_\tot]$, with $\rho_\tot$ the total density matrix (system plus reservoir).
-It is important to keep in mind that Eq.~\eqref{eq:born-markov} is valid if the system is weakly coupled to the reservoir (Born approximation), and the reservoir correlations decay rapidly compared with the relevant time-scales of the system (Markov approximation).
+It is important to keep in mind that Eq.~\eqref{eq:born-markov} is valid if the system is weakly coupled to the reservoir (Born approximation), and the reservoir correlations decay rapidly compared with the relevant time scales of the system (Markov approximation).
 From Eq.~\eqref{eq:born-markov}, we have

-where,
+where

-Here, we will assume that the correlations between the various reservoir modes decay rapidly compared to the characteristic time scales of the system, so that the correlation functions in Eqs.~\eqref{eq:trace} are proportional to $\delta_{k k'}$.
+Here we will assume that the correlations between the different reservoir modes decay fast enough so that the correlation functions in Eqs.~\eqref{eq:trace} are proportional to $\delta_{k k'}$.
 Further, we shall consider that $\rho_\R$ is a stationary state ($[\H_\R, \rho_\R] = 0$) and, accordingly, the reservoir correlation functions are time-homogeneous.
 Thus, we have

 We remark that there are some specially engineered reservoirs for which the reservoir state is nonstationary and the correlation functions are not time-homogeneous, as for instance when the reservoir is in a squeezed state.
 For simplicity we will assume that the phase-dependent correlation functions are null, $\langle \b_k(s)\b_k(0) \rangle = \langle \b_k^\dagger(s)\b_k^\dagger(0) \rangle = 0$, which is true in the vast majority of practical examples where $\rho_\R$ is stationary.
-Now, taking into account Eqs.~\eqref{eq:correlation_functions}, we must explicitly calculate each of the terms in Eqs.~\eqref{eq:trace}, and apply the secular approximation to them.
+Now, taking into account Eqs.~\eqref{eq:correlation_functions:a} and \eqref{eq:correlation_functions:b}, we must explicitly calculate each of the terms in Eqs.~\eqref{eq:trace}, and apply the secular approximation to them.
 To show the general procedure to follow, let us consider the product $\hat{A}_k^\dagger(t) \hat{A}_k(t-s)$ which, according to Eqs.~\eqref{eq:time-dependent_couplings} and \eqref{eq:system_operators}, takes the form

 We neglect here the terms that oscillate rapidly with respect to the time variable $t$ (secular approximation), so that

 with